Anjali Sharma (cricketer)

 Anjali Sharma (born 12 December 1956) is a former One Day International cricketer who represented India.
-She played three One Day Internationals.
-She took two wickets, with a best bowling of 1/32.
+She played three One Day Internationals for India, all of them in January 1978, and took two wickets, with a best bowling of 1/32.

-Sharma played in first class matches for Delhi State from 1975-1984, and was the captain for the 1983 National Tournament.
+Sharma played in first class matches for Delhi State from 1975 to 1984, and was the captain for the 1983 National Tournament.

 In June 2020, she was nominated to the Apex Council of the Delhi & District Cricket Association.
-In November 2020, she became the chair of the Council's Player Welfare Committee for 2020-21.
+In November 2020, she became the chair of the council's Player Welfare Committee for 2020–21.